 The appropriate machine dependent UIO module is uio_mac_decalpha_module.f90.
+It allows the reading and writing of files in little_endian and big_endian format.

 - -assume byterecl: Necessary for the UIO routines: specify that the length of a record is measured in bytes (and not in words). - -cpp: invoke the preprocessor on all source files. - -inline speed -V: Force automatic inlining, optimized for speed. - -04: General optimization. - -Drhd_hyd_roe1d_101=0: Optimization: Choose standard set of routines for Roe solver.
 See Sect.
 3.7. - -DMSrad_raytas=0: Optimization: choose default version of loop in SUBROUTINE raytas in file MSrad3D.F90.
 See Sect.
 3.7.